poneill/formosa/README.md

 # formosa
 **FOR** **MO**tif **SA**mpling

-FORMOSA is a Python library for sampling nucleic acid motifs by information content.
+**formosa** is a Python library for sampling nucleic acid motifs by information content.

+## installation

+    $ sudo python setup.py install